This Recipe uses:

-You could also add some sausages, but for the bacon lardons and sausages, you should cook them in a pan beforehand.
+You could also add some sausages.
+However, for bacon lardons and sausages, you should cook them in a pan beforehand.
 Chop them into small pieces after cooking, and add them to your mixture before putting it in the oven.

 Another great option is to add chopped white mushrooms or button mushrooms to the quiche.